jgatharia/Customer_Churn_Prediction/README.md

 ### Mitigation Strategies
 Regular Monitoring and Updating: Continuously monitor the model’s performance in production.
 Implement regular updates and retraining to account for shifts in customer behavior and data distribution.

-Validation on Real-World Data: Validate the model on recent, real-world data before full-scale deployment.
+Validation on Real-World Data: Validate the model on recent real-world data before full-scale deployment.
 This helps ensure the model performs well under current conditions.

 Combine with Other Models: Consider using ensemble methods or combining predictions from multiple models to improve overall prediction accuracy and robustness.